colibridigital/colibridigital-qa-offline-test/backend/README.md

 ### Install docker

 Make sure you have `docker` installed.
 You can follow the instructions in their [official documentation](https://docs.docker.com/get-docker/) and choose the appropriate installation for your OS.

 ### Virtual environment

 You are free to skip this step if you are familiar with the ways of Python but we **strongly** recommend the use of a virtual environment to isolate the requirements needed to start the project.
+Add the virtual environment folder to te backend `.gitignore`.

 There are many ways of creating a virtual environment in Python and it is up to you to choose what it suits you best.
 We can only suggest a few ways.

 1. [Virtualenvwrapper](https://formulae.brew.sh/formula/virtualenvwrapper) - Installed via `brew`.
 2. [Pyenv](https://github.com/pyenv/pyenv)
 3. [Venv](https://docs.python.org/3/library/venv.html) - Native from python.
+   python -m venv venv
+   source venv/bin/activate

 ### Activate the virtual environment

 Since the virtual environment might differ from each person, please follow the instructions how to activate the virtal environment from the installation you have chosen to use.

 ### Install the requirements